-While the costs of bribery in global markets are financially quite high, with billions of dollars in fines being levied against MNEs, the ethical cost may be greater.
+The costs of bribery in global markets are financially quite high.
+But with billions of dollars in fines being levied against MNEs, the ethical cost may be greater.
 Harvard Business School researchers found the greatest cost of bribery is its negative impact on company morale.

 The research is telling.
 Based on who made the under-the-table deal, how it was detected by the reporting party, and the response of the organization, determine the internal damage to the firm.
 Most of the respondents of the Harvard survey who had not dealt with a bribery scandal speculated that it would have greater repercussions for the firm.

-Instead, the research showed these types of corporate disgraces had greater impact on organizational culture influences like pride.
-Culture mores like pride and empowerment are some of the ways organizations keep employees engaged, and when these are damaged, the costs are greater than profits.
+Instead, the research showed these types of corporate disgraces had a greater impact on organizational culture influences like pride.
+Cultures like pride and empowerment are some of the ways organizations keep employees engaged.
+When these are damaged, the costs are greater than the profits.

 For some organizations, the concept of free trade becomes an ethical decision because of corporate tax rates and other regulations.
 In the United States, the corporate income tax is the highest among developed nations.
 This creates not only a fiscal barrier to free trade but an ethical one.
 As businesses have a responsibility to increase growth, they cannot do so if nearly half their revenue is eaten up by taxes.

 Yet creating subsidiaries in host countries with lower corporate tax rates is also seen as unethical.
 Businesses’ responsibilities are torn among their stakeholders and their ethical duties to their home countries.
 Where do these organizations draw the line?